Stewart Kelly - Face to Face 1, Ink and Machine Embroidery on Paper

 Stewart Kelly – Face to Face 1, Ink and Machine Embroidery on Paper

 After graduating I received an AHRC bursary to study an MA in Textiles at Manchester Metropolitan University.
 The course offered me the opportunity to study the correlation between theory and practice resulting in establishing my fine art practice.
 My research involved studying contemporary theory in relation to my creative work.
-In addition, the course allowed me to experiment further with drawing, sculpture and photography in relation to my textile practice.

 I have continued to exhibit my work in galleries and museums internationally since 2000.